ahmetsuhan/Frontend-Working/7-E_Commercial_Site_Design/Readme.txt

-This project is fully responsive and made with just using HTML5 and CSS.
+This project is fully responsive and made with just using HTML5, CSS and Javascript(Js).

 /* *//////////////////